SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: SpaCE-10

 \subsection{Quality Verification}

-For the quality verification process, we rely on manual screening by human experts.
-We set up a validation framework based on Gradio and employed two human experts to perform the evaluation.
+For the quality verification process, we rely on manual filtering by 3 human experts.
+We set up an user interface for validation and employed two human experts to perform the evaluation.
 In this process, the evaluation criteria include checking for incorrect options, invalid answers, missing data, or questions involving objects not present in the snapshots.
+The low-quality data will be directly deleted.
 This quality control process takes over 112 hours to check and filter low-quality QA pairs.
 By employing human validation, we ensure that only high-quality and contextually accurate questions are retained for the final benchmark.
-Related visualizations are attached in the supplementary material.
+Related visualizations are attached in the Sec.~\ref{Case Study}.